Advertiser Disclosure

 Alaska Lounges

 There are 9 Alaska Lounges, all located domestically.
 Access to Alaska Lounges is limited to those with an Alaska Lounge membership or those traveling in first class on an Alaska-operated flight.
-To get into the lounge when flying first class, your ticket can be paid in cash or miles, and you must be traveling more than 2,100 miles on the day of travel to Hawaii or an international long-haul flight.
+To get into the lounge when flying first class, your ticket can be paid in cash or points, and you must be traveling more than 2,100 miles on the day of travel to Hawaii or an international long-haul flight.

 Alaska Lounge pancake printer